5/7/2025

 Tony Hsu

-And, you know, in regards to your second question, it's actually a, you know, a similar story in terms of how we think about things, which is really how do we maximize, you know, long-term profit dollars versus looking at unit margins?
-And, you know, again, obviously I'll be limited terms of what I'll be able to say about, you know, Deliveroo, but with respect to, you know, how to think about it or a mental model, why we might be able to actually generate more profit dollars in the long run.
-I mean, you're really adding more scale to the same geography in this case, you know, Europe.
-And we believe that if we can do that and, you know, take some of the lessons that we've learned in operating across other European countries, as well as other parts of the world, and bring it into the markets where Deliveroo operates, we believe not only can we increase the scale of the business, but that if we do it in a disciplined way that we have, you know, done historically across all of DoorDash's initiatives, that we can actually improve the underlying profit potential as well, which will allow us to even have more opportunities to invest should those be good investment opportunities.
-But I think, you know, one of the important things to remember always about DoorDash is our capital allocation strategy has never changed.
+And in regards to your second question, it's actually a similar story in terms of how we think about things, which is really how do we maximize long-term profit dollars versus looking at unit margins?
+And again, obviously, I'll be limited in terms of what I'll be able to say about Deliveroo, but with respect to how to think about it or a mental model of why we might be able to actually generate more profit dollars in the long run, I mean, you're really adding more scale to the same geography, in this case, Europe.
+And we believe that if we can do that and take some of the lessons that we've learned in operating across other European countries, as well as other parts of the world, and bring it into the markets where Deliver operates, we believe not only can we increase the scale of the business, but that if we do it in a disciplined way that we have done historically across all of DoorDash's initiatives, that we can actually improve the underlying profit potential as well, which will allow us to even have more opportunities to invest should those be good investment opportunities.
+But I think one of the important things to remember always about DoorDash is our capital allocation strategy has never changed.
 We only invest when we see something is actually working.
-For a startup project or for something, you know, earlier stage, a lot of that starts with finding product market fit, finding great retention and frequency of use, building a product that is 10 times better than what's currently available.
+For a startup project or for something Earlier stage, a lot of that starts with finding product market fit, finding great retention and frequency of use, building a product that is 10 times better than what's currently available.
 For later stage initiatives, a lot of it is looking at scaling the unit economics, improving those unit economics, reinvesting it back to give customers more value, and then ultimately generating and maximizing long-term profit dollars.

 speaker